Frames

 Default pages:

-You can add default pages to frame windows with the src setting.
+You can add default pages to frame windows

 Default pages are the pages that will be loaded when the frameset is opened the first time.